scoconno/scoconno.github.io/mind/consciousness/notes.md

 Some were adamant that the dress was white and gold.
 Others were adamant that it was blue and black.
 Neither group would budge.
 Both groups saw the same dress, but the qualia of their relevant perceptions of the dress were different.

-## Types of consciousness

-The notion of qualia, or "what it's like" allows us draw some interesting distinctions about consciousness.
+The notion of qualia is key to understanding contemporary debates about the nature of consciousness.
 Consider this claim by Nagel:

-> fundamentally an organism has **conscious mental states** if and only if there is **something that it is like to *be* that organism**-something it is like *for* the organism (436)
+> fundamentally an organism has conscious mental states if and only if there is something that it is like to be that organism-something it is like for the organism (436)

-Nagel in fact is really pointing to two phenomena.
-1) What it is like to be a creature of a certain sort, and 2) what it's like to have a mental state of a certain sort.

-State Consciousness:
-: a state of a creature is conscious if there is something it is like to be in that state.

-Some conscious states
+Nagel has  the question about what consciousness is has foc

 1. Pain: there is something it is like to experience pain in a burned finger.
 2. Vision: there is something it is like to see a large red circle painted on a white wall.
 3. Smell:  there is something it is like to smell a rotten egg.

-Some non-conscious states
-1. Bodily states: there is nothing that is like to have hair grow (though there is something that is like to *feel* your hair grow.
-2. Your age and weight.

 Creature (subject) Consciousness:
 : A conscious creature is one that is capable of having conscious states.

 ## Phenomenal and Access Consciousness